 Just like squash, sweet potatoes are lower in moisture and more difficult to cut up.
 They’re also not graded like regular potatoes, so there are huge size variations, which adds another step to your grocery shop: digging through the bin for similarly sized potatoes.
-We think the prepared option is a great when you’re feeling the schedule crunch, and looking for a quick, healthy side dish.
+We think the prepared option is a great when you’re feeling rushed, and looking for a quick, healthy side dish.

 When it comes to saving time, cutting beans and de-stringing peas is not even close to the top of our list of things we want to spend time doing in the kitchen.
 Pre-prepped wins out every time.

 Sure, you’ll get way more for your dollar if you cut up a whole pineapple at home, but it can be a juicy, messy task.
 And if food waste is a concern, buying a smaller portion of the pre-sliced stuff is absolutely worth the price tag.
 (Unfortunately, we can’t help you with pineapple mouth, the prickly sensation on the tongue you get from eating too much of the golden stuff.)

 Shortcuts Worth the Price

 These are worthwhile tricks and long-lasting ingredients that cost a bit more and, while not being huge time-savers, they’re great to have available in a pinch.

 Yes, it’s more affordable to buy a head of cauliflower and make your own cauliflower rice (blitzing it up in a food processor is pretty speedy).
 But, if you don’t have the time, the tools or don’t want to wash your Cuisinart, the bagged stuff is a great alternative.